 Furniture that also doubles as storage for items you need easy access to?
 Yes please!

 Once you have your supplies to hand, two crates, white spray paint and wood board, you could get this project completed in about an hour.
-Again, no power tools were harmed during the making of the bench, just a whole lotta gorilla glue and some clamps to keep it all tight!
-You can also add some cushions for extra comfort.

 View Tutorial Crate Bench Hack